musesum/MuVision/README.md

 and in swift code, bind to `in(tex)` like so:

 ```
-inTex˚ = pipeFlo.bind("flat.in") // in FlatNode.swift
+inTex˚ = pipeNode˚.bind("flat.in") // in FlatNode.swift

-inTex˚ = pipeFlo.bind("cube.in") // in CubeNode.swift
+inTex˚ = pipeNode˚.bind("cube.in") // in CubeNode.swift

-inTex˚ = pipeFlo.bind("plato.in") // in PlatoNode.swift
+inTex˚ = pipeNode˚.bind("plato.in") // in PlatoNode.swift
 ```

 Because `in(tex)` is shared by `flat`, `cube`, and `plato`, we can instead declare it under `render` like so: